-Wandin North Primary School has adopted a zero tolerance position on bullying.
-Our school has several programs and strategies in place to build a positive and inclusive school culture and relationships that promote wellbeing.
-We strive to combat bullying by providing a safe, secure and stimulating learning environment by modelling, encouraging and teaching behaviours that demonstrate acceptance, kindness and respect.
+Wandin North Primary School has a number of programs and strategies in place to build a positive and inclusive school culture and relationships to promote wellbeing.
+We strive to foster a school culture that prevents bullying behaviour by modelling, encouraging and teaching behaviour that demonstrates acceptance, kindness and respect.